hoovercj/vscode-ghc-mod/client/README.md

 Symbol support requires having fast-tags or hasktags installed.
 For this reason, symbols are disabled by default.
 Change the configuration to enable it.

+**New** Stack Support: I've tested it with simple stack projects (one stack.yaml/.cabal file in the root).
+Simply set `"haskell.ghcMod.executablePath": "stack"` in workspace or user settings (experimental and subject to change).
+Open an [issue](https://www.github.com/hoovercj/vscode-ghc-mod/issues) to help me improve it.

 ## Features:
 - `check`: Works best when configured to run "onSave" with autosave turned on. "onChange" is experimental and may cause problems with type, info, and "Peek/Go to definition" until a newer version of ghc-mod has improved support for map-file.
 - `type` and `info`: Displayed when hovering the mouse over a symbol.
 See below for configuration.